kavyar1822/AI-Based-Document-Search-Engine/README.md

 ## 1.1 Background

 The rapid growth of digital information has resulted in a massive increase in unstructured documents such as PDFs, reports, research papers, and text files.
 Traditional search systems primarily rely on keyword-based matching techniques, which are often unable to understand the actual meaning or context of user queries.
 As a result, users frequently receive irrelevant results even when the required information exists within the documents.
+[2][3]

 Artificial Intelligence and Natural Language Processing (NLP) technologies have introduced advanced approaches for semantic understanding and intelligent information retrieval.
 Semantic search systems use embeddings and vector similarity techniques to understand contextual meaning instead of exact word matching.
 This enables more accurate and relevant document retrieval.
+[1][3]

 The AI-Based Smart Document Search Engine is designed to improve document search efficiency by combining semantic search, vector databases, and Large Language Models (LLMs).
-The system helps users retrieve meaningful information quickly from large collections of unstructured documents.
+The system helps users retrieve meaningful information quickly from large collections of unstructured documents.[1][3]

 ---